 According to the Munsell color system, there are three attributes of color: Hue, Value and Chroma.
 These attributes vary by name and to some extent context across different color systems and theories but mostly every color is defined by its hue, value and the intensity of its color or Chroma.

-- The value of a color defines how light or dark a color is like a tint pastel green versus dark forest green in the color charts.
-Visual perception is very sensitive to the changes in lightness and darkness and a deep red like maroon for example is perceived and digested very differently from light red (pink) even though they share a family hue of red.
-The value of a color is also responsible for the light reflectacnce value (LRV) of a color like we know that a lighter and higher value color has a higher LRV than a darker and lower value color.
+The value of a color defines how light or dark a color is like a tint of pastel green versus dark forest green.
+The value of a color is also responsible for the light reflectance value (LRV) of a color.
+A lighter and higher-value color has a higher LRV than a darker and lower-value color.